mnemnion/orb/doc/md/grym/section.md

 # Section metatable
  Sections consist of a header and body.
-The body may contain one or more sections or blocks.
+The body may contain zero or more blocks, followed by zero or more child sections.

  In the first pass, we fill a lines array with the raw contents of the section.

- This is subsequently refined into various structures and chunks of prose.
+ This is subsequently refined into various blocks.

 ## Array

- The array portion of a section starts at [1] with a Header.
-The rest consists, optionally, of Nodes of types Block and Section.
+ The array portion of a section starts at [1] with a header.
+The rest consists, optionally, of nodes of types Block and Section.

 ## Fields